Capital payment account

 1. Book an appointment: in the appointment with the customer advisor, you issue the order to open a capital payment account.

 2. Fill in the forms: fill in the required forms together with your advisor.
-You will receive the documentation to sign
+You receive the documents for signing – including your account number (IBAN) for the subsequent inpayment.

 4. Confirmation: the capital payment confirmation will be sent to you physically after your inpayment.